-When it comes to employee bonding and social events, millennials are an asset to business culture because they put an emphasis on trying new things with their fellow coworkers.
-Whether it be putting together a department-wide sports league, monthly lunch outings at new restaurants, or happy hour at the dive bar next door, millennials are game.
+When it comes to employee bonding and social events, millennials are an asset to business culture because they emphasized trying new things with their coworkers.
+Whether it be putting together a department-wide sports league, monthly lunch outings at new restaurants or happy hour at the dive bar next door, millennials are game.

 These kinds of events are highly valued by millennials, who see the usefulness of trying new activities together and getting people out of their comfort zones.

-This doesn’t mean that your office is going to be taking advantage of a flexible schedule; rather, it puts an emphasis on coming and going as it works for an employee’s lifestyle so they can get their work done when it’s best for them.
+This doesn’t mean that your office is going to be taking advantage of a flexible schedule; rather, it emphasizes coming and going as it works for an employee’s lifestyle so they can get their work done when it’s best for them.

 This change in business culture has seen great improvements for many companies since workers don’t feel as confined to a concrete schedule that dictates their life.
 This kind of relaxed scheduling ensures that projects still get done, but helps to ensure that workers are happier and more productive by coming and going when they feel more comfortable.

 Millennials are experts with their gadgets which greatly benefits businesses.
-In fact, millennials are a great asset to your business because they often encourage some healthy competition and cross-office bonding.
+Millennials are a great asset to your business because they often encourage some healthy competition and cross-office bonding.